Greenbelt White Collar Crime Lawyers

-- Fraud is theft by deception, and can be accomplished by various means, including high-tech misappropriation of personally identifying information, or identity theft.
-Fraud charges depend on the amount stolen and range from 90 days in jail for stealing less than $100 to 18 months for stealing up to $1,000, and up to 15 years in prison for stealing more than $1,000.
-Fraud commitment by wire, telephone, or the internet can be charged federally and result in more severe penalties.
+- Fraud: Theft by deception, which can be accomplished by various means including high-tech misappropriation of personally identifying information or identity theft.
+Charges depend on the amount stolen and range from 90 days in jail for stealing less than $100 to 18 months for stealing up to $1,000, and up to 15 years in prison for stealing more than $1,000.
+Fraud commitment by wire, telephone, or the internet can be charged federally and results in more severe penalties.

-- Bribery is a crime of public corruption, where one person offers a person in a position of trust an illegal inducement to act in violation of his trust but favorably to the first person’s interest.
+- Bribery: A crime of public corruption where one person offers a person in a position of trust an illegal inducement to act in violation of his trust but favorably to the first person’s interest.
 State and federal laws make it illegal to make, demand, or receive a bribe.
 Common reasons to offer a bribe are to secure a lucrative contract, to advance specific legislation, and to subvert justice in a court of law.
 Maryland Code § 9-201 makes bribery of a public employee a misdemeanor resulting in “imprisonment for not less than 2 years and not exceeding 12 years or a fine not less than $100 and not exceeding $5,000 or both.”

-- Embezzlement is the crime of stealing something that you have been entrusted to oversee.
+- Embezzlement: The crime of stealing something that you have been entrusted to oversee.
 The offense is generally charged when someone with access to funds and a fiduciary duty to manage them diverts the funds for personal enrichment.
 The penalty depends on the amount of money in question.
 A charge of embezzlement is career-threatening for any professional who serves in a position of trust.

-- Extortion is the crime of theft by compulsion or intimidation.
-In other words, the extortionist obtains something to which he is not entitled by putting the victim in fear that something unpleasant will happen.
-When the extortionist threatens to reveal a secret that will harm the victim’s reputation, cause emotional trauma, or ruin the victim financially, the term is blackmail.
-When the extortionist threatens violence to the victim, or someone the victim cares about, or damage to property, it’s called a shakedown.
-To prove extortion, a prosecutor must show the accused willfully and intentionally made a threat for the purpose of obtaining something to which he is not entitled.
-However, in certain circumstances, the mere taking of property under color of authority presents a sufficient implied threat.
+- Extortion: The crime of theft by compulsion or intimidation.
+An extortionist obtains something to which he is not entitled by putting the victim in fear that something unpleasant will happen.
+Threatening to reveal a secret that will harm the victim’s reputation, cause emotional trauma, or ruin the victim financially is called blackmail.
+Threatening violence to the victim or someone the victim cares about, or damage to property is called a shakedown.
 Penalties for extortion defend on the value of the property taken.
 For assets valued at more than $500, the offense is a felony that can result in a fine of up to $5,000, or up to 10 years in prison, or both.

-- Tax evasion is the crime of paying less in taxes than one is legally required to do.
-Depending on the circumstances, people accused of tax evasion may be able to work out a settlement with the IRS without having to make an admission of guilt.
+- Tax evasion: Paying less in taxes than one is legally required to pay.
+In some cases, people accused of tax evasion may be able to work out a settlement with the IRS without having to make an admission of guilt.
 However, federal authorities are very aggressive when they suspect a scheme to defraud the government, especially when money laundering seems to be involved.
 Penalties for tax evasion depend on the amount of money in question but can involve lengthy terms of prison as well as crushing fines.

 No matter what form of white collar crime you’re charged with, our firm acts swiftly to protect your rights and represent you effectively until the charges are resolved.